remyoudompheng/isogeny_weber/README.md

 in less than a day using parallelism.

-Note that in the case of SEA, the coefficients of Weber modular polynomials have approximately the same size as the base field.
+Note that in the case of SEA, the coefficients of Weber modular polynomials have approximately the same size as the base field, and computation of modular polynomials takes a small amount of time compared to determination of their roots.

 ## Application to point counting